Microsoft/azure-docs.cs-cz/articles/active-directory-domain-services/overview.md

 ---
-title: Přehled Azure Active Directory Domain Services | Microsoft Docs
+title: Overview of Azure Active Directory Domain Services | Microsoft Docs
-description: V tomto přehledu se dozvíte, co Azure Active Directory Domain Services poskytuje a jak ho ve vaší organizaci používat k poskytování služeb identit aplikacím a službám v cloudu.
+description: In this overview, learn what Azure Active Directory Domain Services provides and how to use it in your organization to provide identity services to applications and services in the cloud.
 services: active-directory-ds
 author: iainfoulds
 manager: daveba